AeloveRim/aeloverim.github.io/docs/Installation.md

 # Installation
-Please follow all of steps below if it is your first time installing this modlist, if you're updating you can [jump straight there](#updating-tahrovin).
+Please follow all of the steps below if it is your first time installing this modlist.
+If you're updating you can [jump straight there](#updating-tahrovin).

 ## Preparation